CivicaDigital/NodeJsDojo/README.md

 console.log(module);
 ```

-to `main.js` and you will see, when running the Node application again, the module has children now (recall that this *module* is an argument of the wrapper function):
+to `main.js` and you will see, when running the Node application again, the module has children now (recall that this *module* is an argument of the wrapper function for the module encapsulated in `main.js`):

 ```bash
 Module {